gueguenster/maxtree/publication/README.md

 [5] Philippe Salembier and Luis Garrido, Connected Operators Based On Region-Tree Pruning, 2000

 [6] Michael H. F. Wilkinson, One-Hundred-and-One Uses of a Max-Tree, http://www.cs.rug.nl/~michael/mt-pres.pdf, 2004

+[7]  LeCun, Yann; Bengio, Yoshua (1995).
+"Convolutional networks for images, speech, and time series".
+In Arbib, Michael A. (ed.).
+The handbook of brain theory and neural networks (Second ed.).
+The MIT press. pp. 276–278.